 Azure Billing FAQ

-How can usage in Azure Cost Management be compared to usage in the Partner Portal?
+How can usage in Microsoft Azure Cost Management be compared to usage in the Partner Portal?

 Microsoft sends Azure charges to CSPs within a 72-hour timeframe.
 Therefore, in the Cost Analysis screen of Azure Cost Management, it is required to select a date range that ends four days before the current date.
 Subsequently, in the Partner Portal, go to Reports > Azure Usage, select the same date range, and under Date, select Usage Date.
 The same charges will be displayed in ACM and Partner Portal.
 For detailed information by meter type in the Partner Portal, export the information to a .csv file.

-Why is there no usage shown in Azure Cost Management?
+Why is there no usage shown in Microsoft Azure Cost Management?

 Following a transition from the legacy Azure offer to the Azure Plan, there is typically a delay of 5 business days before usage will appear in Azure Cost Management.

-What type of pricing is shown in Azure Cost Management?
+What type of pricing is shown in Microsoft Azure Cost Management?

 Microsoft shows retail pricing in Azure Cost Management.

 What are the main billing changes related to the Azure Plan offer?